sjeruto/ARDC-Project/README.md

 This is a repository for ilab2 group project which is an exploratory research on the influence of lobbyist organisations in policy making in Australia.
 The aim of the project is to link different datasets together.

 ## Project Description
-The repository contaains working web scrapers collected from various states (NSW, SA, Queensland and Federal state).
+The repository contains working web scrapers collected from various states (NSW, SA, Queensland and Federal state).
 These are
 1. LinkedIn Scraper
 2. Political donations scraper
 3. Lobbyist registers scrapers